 Applicants are required to submit a personal statement describing how they became interested in basic science research, their relevant experiences, and how a degree in Oral Biology will advance their research and career ambitions.
 This document will be uploaded to the online application as the Personal Statement in the Materials section.

-In addition to a personal statement, applicants must submit an essay of about two pages describing their research aspirations.
+Applicants are required to submit an essay of about two pages describing their specific research aspirations.
 Each applicant may choose one of two essay formats for their response:

 1) Describe in detail a significant research question the applicant would like to pursue.
 As with any research proposal, explain why the question is important and/or significant and relevant to craniofacial, oral, and/or dental health.
 Describe in detail specific strategies or experimental plans to address the question.
 Applicants with prior research experience should submit this essay.

 The Graduate Program in Oral Biology welcomes applications from international students.
 For more information about graduate study at the University of Minnesota, review the Resources for International Students and the International Student and Scholar Services website.

 Admission to the Graduate Program in Oral Biology is contingent upon secure funding for the duration of the PhD degree.
 The Graduate Program in Oral Biology does not guarantee any financial support but will assist qualified applicants in locating funding.
 Applicants are urged to pursue external fellowship support from agencies such as NIH, other home governments, and foundations.

 Obtaining funding from sources within the University of Minnesota is highly competitive.
 Applicants with the DDS or equivalent degree who are U.S. citizens or permanent U.S. residents are eligible to apply for a postdoctoral fellowship from the Minnesota Craniofacial Research Training (MinnCResT) Program.
 Funding may also be available directly from the student’s faculty research advisor.
 The Graduate Program in Oral Biology will provide advice on potential sources of funding.
 Health insurance coverage will vary depending on the source of funding.